-We’re passionate about food – and about celebrating the millions of women who work in every part of the industry.
+We’re passionate about food – and about celebrating and championing the millions of women who work in every part of the industry.

 None of us is stronger than all of us.
 Together, anything is possible.

 Friends and food lovers, Mex Ibrahim and Janie Ash.
 Their heartfelt desire is to nurture and support women in the food industry.

 In a male-dominated industry, our purpose is to bring women to the forefront to tell their stories and to show collaboration beats competition.

 We believe the culture has to change toward gender equality.
 We’ll do this by empowering women and shining a spotlight on the industry.
 It’s about creating and celebrating a network of women – the more we come together, the greater the change.

 Because positive collaboration is a beautiful—and delicious—thing

 We work with so many amazing women in the food industry who have sustainability at the core of their business models or have been making them as sustainable as possible and wanted to celebrate the efforts of the UN in creating Sustainable Gastronomy Day.
 On the evening of the 18th June 2019 you can join us for an insightful and delicious night.

 Cookery School, 15 Little Portland St, Marylebone, London W1W 8BW

 At 2pm join Mecca Ibrahim FRSA, co-founder of Women in The Food Industry, to explore issues common to women working in the field of food, from professional restaurants, hospitality, food, drink, farming, food journalism and blogging, right through to food photography.